andygrove/rust-bbb-experiments/README.md

 ## Install Rust and Cargo from unofficial pre-built binaries

-Grab the latest stable binaries from https://github.com/warricksothr/RustBuild (under the heading `ARMv6-armhf`) and untar them in `/usr`.
+Grab the latest stable binaries from https://github.com/warricksothr/RustBuild (under the heading `ARMv6-armhf`) and untar them in `/usr` on the Beaglebone.

 ## Cross-compiling from another computer

 This project contains a Dockerfile to create a docker image set up for cross compiling to the Beaglebone.
-Although this appears to work, the resulting executables target a different version of GLIBC that the version installed on my Beaglebone.

-I am still investigating how to resolve that.
+Although this appears to work, the resulting executables target a different version of GLIBC that the version installed on my Beaglebone and I am still investigating how to resolve that.

-## Building the Docker image for cross-compiling
+To build the docker image for compiling projects:

 - Go to https://sothr.com/RustBuild/armv7/rustlib/stable/latest and download the file to the `docker` directory.
 - Update `Dockerfile` with the correct filename (at time of writing, the filename is `rustlib-1.4.0-stable-2015-10-28-8ab8581-arm-unknown-linux-gnueabihf-75938b7c6f49a8e0a429f25b05d3342b52ade02a.tar.gz`